MCPEmaniac/Commander-X16-Applications/Sprite Editor/README.md

 ### Cursor Movement

 The arrow keys are used to move the cursor around the sprite pixel edit grid.
-When width=64 the edit grid can be paged left and rignt using the less-than and greater-than keys ("<" and ">"), and when height=64 the edit grid can be paged up and down using the comma and period keys ("," and ".").
+When width=64 the edit grid can be paged left and right using the less-than and greater-than keys ("<" and ">"), and when height=64 the edit grid can be paged up and down using the comma and period keys ("," and ".").

 ### Assigning Colors to Sprite Pixels